Science Warriors

 • Minimum age requirement of 18

-• No academic prerequisites, this Fellowship welcomes individuals from diverse backgrounds.
+• No academic prerequisites - this fellowship welcomes individuals from diverse backgrounds.

 • Applicants must demonstrate self-drive and motivation, reflecting a commitment to their communities.

-• Must be a self starter.
+• Must be a self-starter.

 • Commitment to Indigenous Rights, the Territorial Integrity of their homelands, Land Back and social justice.